18F/handbook/docs/04-how-we-work/tools/basic-communication-tools.md

 * Add the Out of Office Calendar !["CivicActions: Out of Office"](../../images/ooo-cal1.png "Out of Office Calendar") calendar

 ### <a name="hangouts"></a>Google Hangouts

+#### Overview
+Google Hangouts are video chats in the browser.
+Here are some tips for using Hangouts:

+* **You can add a Google Hangout to a meeting invite** by clicking "Add video call" on the event management page.
+* **You can also start or share a hangout from Slack** by typing `/hangout`.
+* **You can dial people into a Hangout.** A Hangout's "invite" dialog can generate a phone number that people can call.
+* Use screensharing for demos and for pairing.

 #### Best Practices